 Keep in mind that Instagram allows for a maximum of 30 hashtags per post.
 Additionally, the popular words will change over time, so make sure you revisit your hashtag keywords every few months to make sure you're using the best possible terms.

 Protip #1: Here’s a trick that I use for my ecommerce businesses.
-For every product and product category for my stores, I have done the keyword research to see which are the most popular Instagram hashtags around those product categories.
+For every product and product category for my stores, I have done the research to see which are the most popular Instagram hashtags around those product categories.
 I came up with 15-20 popular hashtags for each category of products I sell, as well as a base of 5-10 popular tags that describe my brand and product offering overall.
 Finally, I also created a list of popular local specific hashtags that relate to my brand.

 All of these groups of keyword hashtags are stored in a page on Evernote.
 This makes it easy and efficient when I’m on the go to post a new Instagram image, optimized for the most relevant keywords.
-I can easily open my Evernote and copy my standard brand, product and location specific hashtags to post with each photo.

 Doing the work upfront of researching, organizing and saving the most applicable and popular hashtags will save you a ton of time down the road, increase your engagement and help garner new followers.